bkil/freedom-fighters/en/service/email-account-limits.md

 ### Gmail.com before Workspace

-These limits do not seem to apply any more as of 2024
+These limits do not seem to apply anymore as of 2024

 * max.
 500 recipient/body
 * max.
 500 recipient/interval